 - Plan to Eat begins by sorting the store names.
 All of the stores in the Grocery Stores List are put in alphabetical order.
-Items on the grocery list are either assigned to one of these specific stores, or they end up in the Default store until you assign them to a store.
-Here is an article about how to use the grocery stores.
+Items on the grocery list are either assigned to one of these specific stores, or they end up in the Favorite store until you assign them to a different store.

 - Then Plan to Eat looks for the root ingredient title.
 For example, if a recipe calls for “chopped red peppers”, Plan to Eat will isolate the word “peppers.”
 This allows us to put all types of “peppers” in the same place on your list, since they are most likely together at the grocery store.

 - The item is then sorted by its full ingredient title.

 - Finally, we sort by the unit.
 We sort first by units that can be scaled (“cups”, “tablespoons” and “teaspoons”) and then by the unit title.

 Once the items are sorted, Plan to Eat will go back through the list to combine and group similar items based on similar rules; store name, grocery category, title, units that can be scaled, and then the unit title.